triton-inference-server/python_backend/examples/bls_decoupled/README.md

 ## Synchronous BLS Requests with Decoupled Models

-The goal of `bls_decoupled_sync` model is to caculate the sum of the responses returned from the [square](../decoupled) model and return the summation as the final response.
+The goal of `bls_decoupled_sync` model is to calculate the sum of the responses returned from the [square](../decoupled) model and return the summation as the final response.
 The value of input 'IN' will be passed as an input to the
 [square](../decoupled) model which determines how many responses the [square](../decoupled) model will generate.